 Academie Lafayette - YMCA site

-Academie Lafayette is a total French language immersion school that cultivates student achievement, positive attitutdes, and self-control.
+Academie Lafayette is a total French language immersion school that cultivates student achievement, positive attitudes, and self-control.
 The mission is to bring together a diverse community of students and an international teaching staff to develop critical thinkers, global citizens and engaged learners through immersion in the French language and Francophone cultures.
 (You must apply through the YMCA.)

 Location: 6903 Oak Street, KCMO 64113